Heart of Midlothian F.C.: The Romanov era

 Hearts' first manager of the Romanov era was George Burley, who was appointed during close season by new chief executive Phil Anderton, who replaced Chris Robinson as chief executive.
 With their new manager and signings, Hearts got off to a tremendous start in the 2005–06 season.
 The team won their first eight league matches, equalling a club record set in 1914.
-Romanov shocked Scottish football by sacking George Burley on the following day whilst Hearts were sitting top of the SPL table; Hearts ultimately finished second.
+Romanov shocked Scottish football by sacking George Burley on the following day while Hearts were sitting top of the SPL table; Hearts ultimately finished second.
 Hearts fans were led to expect a "top class manager" would replace Burley.
 Kevin Keegan, Bobby Robson, Claudio Ranieri and Ottmar Hitzfeld were all linked with the vacancy.
 Anderton, who had been making the approaches for these coaches, was sacked by Romanov on 31 October 2005.
 Foulkes, who had helped to bring Romanov to the club in the first place, resigned in protest at Anderton's dismissal.
 Romanov replaced both of them with his son, Roman Romanov.
 This proved to be a feature of his time at the club, going through nine permanent managers in seven years.
 The next managerial change after those came on 1 August 2011 when Jim Jefferies was sacked during his second spell at the club and replaced by former Sporting CP boss Paulo Sérgio.

 Romanov stated that his ultimate aim was for Hearts to win the Champions League.
 Hearts competed in the Champions League during season 2006–07 but progressed only as far the second qualifying round before dropping down to the UEFA Cup.
 Since then Hearts have been unable to split the Old Firm for a second time to earn a Champions League place.
 Hearts target became finishing third or above in the SPL.

 Romanov also owned the Lithuanian club FBK Kaunas and Belarusian club FC Partizan Minsk.
 Several players were loaned by FBK Kaunas to Hearts when Romanov acquired control of the club.